 I’m a designer.
 I design many things, including web pages and web sites.

 Because much of my work is visual, I’ve also had to become a photographer.

-I have a degree in math, although I would not necessarily call myself a mathematician.
+I have a degree in math, although I would not call myself a mathematician.

-I’m also a happily married wife, and the proud caretaker of four adorable cats.
+I’m also a happily married wife, a mother to a sweet new baby girl, and the proud caretaker of an ever-changing number of adorable cats.
 I travel frequently; I’m a full-time liveaboard cruising sailor.
 Sometimes I’m in a different place every week.

-You’re invited to learn more about my adventures by clicking any of the links below.
+You’re invited to learn more about my adventures by clicking any of the links on this page.
 Thanks for visiting!
 I appreciate your interest.